cypress-io/cypress-documentation/source/guides/continuous-integration/aws-codebuild.md

 AWS CodeBuild offers a {% url "build-matrix strategy" https://docs.aws.amazon.com/codebuild/latest/userguide/batch-build-buildspec.html#build-spec.batch.build-matrix  %} of different job configurations for a single job definition.
 The {% url "build-matrix strategy" https://docs.aws.amazon.com/codebuild/latest/userguide/batch-build-buildspec.html#build-spec.batch.build-matrix  %} provides an option to specify a container image for the job.

 Cypress offers various {% url "Docker Images" https://github.com/cypress-io/cypress-docker-images %} for running Cypress locally and in CI, which are built with Google Chrome and Firefox.
-This allows us to run the tests in Firefox by passing the `browser: firefox` attribute to `cypress run`.
+This allows us to run the tests in Firefox by passing the `--browser firefox` attribute to `cypress run`.

 {% note info %}
 The following configuration with `--parallel` and `--record` options to Cypress requires a subscription to the {% url "Cypress Dashboard" https://on.cypress.io/dashboard %}.
 {% endnote %}

-Below we define a job for "UI Chrome Tests" that will run tests under the `cypress/tests/ui/` path against Google Chrome.

 Our command records results to the {% url "Cypress Dashboard" https://on.cypress.io/dashboard %} in parallel, using the `CYPRESS_RECORD_KEY` environment variable.